Current Player Initiatives

 American born players annually visit the Rainbow Kitchen to serve a Thanksgiving meal leading into the holiday season.
 The Penguins players are proud to assist Rainbow Kitchen, which provides a vital safety net for hungry children, struggling families, low-income elderly, disabled individuals and local residents who are homeless or unemployed.

-Sidney Crosby and Evgeni Malkin welcome children from local charities to their own personal suites to enjoy Penguins home games.
-These special gameday guests are treated to an in-game welcome announcement, visit from Iceburgh and a gift from their player host as a memento to remember the game.
+Sidney Crosby welcomes children from local charities to his personal suite to enjoy Penguins home games.
+These special gameday guests are treated to an in-game welcome announcement, visit from Iceburgh and a gift from Sid as a memento to remember the game.

 Jake Guentzel’s Hearts of Gold program celebrates children in our community with congenital heart defects.
-Since the program’s launch, Jake has supported both Mended Little Hearts of Southwestern PA and UPMC Children’s Hospital through Hearts of Gold.
+Since the program’s launch, Jake has supported Mended Little Hearts of Southwestern PA, Jameson's Army and UPMC Children’s Hospital through Hearts of Gold.
 From inviting families to join him at a Pens game to donating proceeds from Wubbanub sales, Jake’s efforts show that the strongest hearts are in our littlest fans.